My 19 Days Gluten-Free Travel, Extreme Planning, Zero Risks

 To follow along.

-To recognize yourself in this experience.
+To recognize ourselves in this experience.

 Because this isn’t just about travel.